cryinkfly/podman-rootless-quadlets/quadlets/filebrowser-quantum/radicale/README.md

 ### Radicale - Authorization only via Username

-Currently, there are still problems with secure login via calendar or contacts clients.
-Only the username is checked; the API token is accepted but not verified.
+> Currently, there are still problems with secure login via calendar or contacts clients.
+Only a username check is performed; the API token is accepted but not verified.
+However, the non-existent user (FileBrowser Quantum) is still created in Radicale, but no access is possible – essentially, it's a dead folder.